d-beck/shopify-partner-agreement/shopify-partner-terms.md

 1. Partner will bear all costs and expenses related to Partner’s marketing or promotion of Shopify or any Shopify Related Entity, and, as applicable, Partner’s Applications, Themes, Websites, Channel Platform, or Partner’s other products or services associated with Partner’s participation in the Partner Program (collectively, **“Partner Marketing Activities”**) in any area, location, territory or jurisdiction, unless otherwise determined by Shopify in its sole discretion.

 2. In no event will Partner engage in any Partner Marketing Activities except as expressly set forth in this Agreement.
 In the event that Partner has a list of emails where the individuals on the list have expressly elected to receive emails from Partner (“Opt-in List”), Partner may make a written request to Shopify to send emails regarding the offering of Shopify and Shopify Related Entities to the individuals on the Opt-in List (and Shopify may, in its sole discretion, allow Partner to send such emails).
 In conducting all Partner Marketing Activities, Partner will comply with all applicable laws, rules, regulations and directives, including but not limited to those relating to email marketing and “spamming”.
-Unless Partner has secured the applicable Merchant’s consent first, Partner will not email any Merchant whose email address they have received via Shopify.
+Unless Partner has secured the consent of the applicable Merchant or Partner first, Partner will not email any Merchant or Partner whose email address they have received via Shopify.

 3. Without limiting the generality of Section 2.1.2, Partner will (i) not send any email regarding Shopify or Shopify Related Entities to any individual or entity that has not requested such information; (ii) always include Partner’s contact information and “unsubscribe” information in any email regarding Shopify, Shopify Related Entities, the Service or the Shopify platform; and (iii) not imply that such emails are being sent on behalf of Shopify or Shopify Related Entities.

-4. A Partner will not (i) engage in any fax, broadcast, telemarketing or any other offline marketing methods with respect to Shopify or Shopify Related Entities; (ii) use malware, spyware or any other aggressive advertising or marketing methods in any of its dealings relating to Shopify or Shopify Related Entities; (iii) make any false, misleading or disparaging representations or statements with respect to Shopify or Shopify Related Entities; (iv) solicit Merchants to leave the Shopify Service; (v) copy, resemble or mirror the look and feel of Shopify’s websites, Shopify Trademarks or Services or otherwise misrepresent Partner’s affiliation with Shopify or Shopify Related Entities; or (vi) engage in any other practices which may adversely affect the credibility or reputation of Shopify or Shopify Related Entities, including but not limited to, sending email communications or using any Website in any manner, or having any content on any Website, that (a) uses aggressive or low-quality marketing, including marketing services that are unrelated to Shopify or the Partner’s services, (b) promotes sexually explicit materials, violence, discrimination based on race, sex, religion, nationality, disability, sexual orientation or age, or any illegal or objectionable activities, or (c) violates any intellectual property or other proprietary rights of any third party; or (d) violates the [Acceptable Use Policy](https://www.shopify.com/legal/aup).
+4. A Partner will not (i) engage in any marketing methods with respect to Shopify or Shopify Related Entities, including but not limited to online and offline methods such as fax, broadcast, telemarketing, SMS/text message, email communications, social media or video platforms; (ii) use malware, spyware or any other aggressive advertising or marketing methods in any of its dealings relating to Shopify or Shopify Related Entities; (iii) make any false, misleading or disparaging representations or statements with respect to Shopify or Shopify Related Entities; (iv) prior to the termination of this Agreement in accordance with its terms, target communications to Merchants solely on the basis of the intended recipient being a Merchant and with the intention of migrating Merchants away from the Service; (v) copy, resemble or mirror the look and feel of Shopify’s websites, Shopify Trademarks or Services or otherwise misrepresent Partner’s affiliation with Shopify or Shopify Related Entities; or (vi) engage in any other practices which may adversely affect the credibility or reputation of Shopify or Shopify Related Entities, including but not limited to using any Website in any manner, or having any content on any Website, that (a) uses aggressive or low-quality marketing, including marketing services that are unrelated to Shopify or the Partner’s services, (b) promotes sexually explicit materials, violence, discrimination based on race, sex, religion, nationality, disability, sexual orientation or age, or any illegal or objectionable activities, or (c) violates any intellectual property or other proprietary rights of any third party; or (d) violates the [Acceptable Use Policy](https://www.shopify.com/legal/aup).

 #### 2.2.
 Compliance with Laws

 In addition to, and without limiting the provisions of this Agreement, Partner will perform its obligations under this Agreement in accordance with the highest applicable industry standards and in compliance with all applicable laws, rules and regulations, including obtaining any licenses required in order for Partner to operate and to offer the products or services associated with Partner’s participation in the Partner Program.

+Partner represents and warrants that (i) none of the Partner, its subsidiaries, its directors, officers, or employees engaged with Shopify is a Sanctioned Person or is owned or controlled by one or more Sanctioned Persons and (ii) Partner is not resident or located in or organized under the laws of an Unsupported Region.
+In the event that the Partner becomes aware or suspects that the foregoing representation and warranty may no longer be accurate, it will immediately notify Shopify in writing.

+Without limiting the foregoing, in performing its obligations and using the Services under this Agreement, the Partner agrees that Partner (i) will not engage directly or indirectly in any activities or transactions that involve, relate to, or benefit a Sanctioned Person or Unsupported Region, and (ii) it will immediately notify Shopify in writing if it becomes aware of or suspects any violation of Sanctions or the related provisions of this Agreement.

+For the avoidance of doubt and without limiting Shopify’s general termination rights, by entering into this Agreement, Partner acknowledges that Shopify reserves the unilateral right to terminate this Agreement with Partner with immediate effect via written notice in the event that Shopify, in its sole discretion, determines that Partner (i) is or becomes a Sanctioned Person and/or (ii) is or becomes in breach of any of its representations, warranties, and/or covenants in this Section 2.2.

 #### 2.3.
 Partner Duty to Inform